brunokoga/Montevideo/bestiary3_dir/clockwork.md

 **Proficient (Ex)** A clockwork soldier is proficient with all simple and martial weapons.

-**Standby (Ex** A clockwork soldier can place itself on standby as a standard action.
+**Standby (Ex)** A clockwork soldier can place itself on standby as a standard action.
 While on standby, a clockwork soldier cannot move or take any actions.
-It remains aware of its surroundings but takes a –4 penalty on [Perception](skill_dir/perception#_perception checks.
+It remains aware of its surroundings but takes a –4 penalty on [Perception](skills/perception#_perception) checks.
 Time spent on standby does not count against the soldier's wind-down duration.
 A clockwork soldier can exit standby as a swift action—if it does so to initiate combat, it gains a +4 racial bonus on its Initiative check.

 The clockwork soldier is a mechanical mercenary that fights to the death for its creator.
 With the ability to wield most weapons with full proficiency, clockwork soldiers are versatile and wholly unpredictable foes.
 Most are armed with magic weapons—a _+1 halberd_ being the most common armament.